brysonm96/CSE-212/Data Structures Tutorial/set.md

 set2 = {5, 6, 7, 8, 9}

 set3 = intersection(set1, set2)
+#alternatively the intersection could be written this way: set3 = set1 & set2
 #result is {5, 6}

 set4 = union(set1, set2)
+#alternatively the intersection could be written this way: set4 = set1 | set2
 #result is {2, 3, 4, 5, 6, 7, 8, 9}
 ```